Hoodster/UniversityOfTechnology_BirthdayParadox/README.md

-# University Of Technology #BirthdayParadox
+# Silesian University Of Technology #BirthdayParadox
 Program resolving birthday paradox.
 Project created as exercise for Silesian University of Technology in Gliwice.

 ## NOTES